 Is pastina the same as couscous?

-No, pastina and couscous are two very different dishes.
-Pastina is a typical Italian recipe, while couscous has Moroccan origins.
+No, pastina and couscous are two very different dishes: pastina is a typical Italian pasta shape made from durum wheat, while couscous is semolina (granules of durum wheat) and has Moroccan origins.

 Couscous is then usually served dry with meat, and vegetables and seasoned with spices, while pastina is way simpler, it’s made only with broth and pasta.